What Does a Dust Collector Do?

 How to decide which dust collector to buy

 - Consider the size of the unit.
 Your workspace determines the size of the dust collector to buy.
-If you have a bigger space in your workshop, you would not mind getting a bigger machine.
+If you have a bigger space in your workshop, you would not mind getting a giant machine.
 A bigger dust collector captures more chips and dust.
 When looking at the size of the dust collector, consider the horsepower and the motor.

 - To set up your shop with permanent ductwork, decide what type of ducting to use.
 You have options to choose from depending on your budget and situation.
 A flexible hose is comfortable to work with.
 However, the hose is not very efficient over long runs.
 The corrugated interior walls produce turbulence in the airflow, reducing the performance.
 Using a 4″ PVC pipe brings good airflow.